edm1001/Currency-Checker/README.md

 # Currency-Checker

 # Description
-- This app exchanges  the currenciesthe world
+- This app exchanges  the currencies from around the world

 # Usage
-- App allows users to have an easy way to know the value of currency -
+- App allows users to have an easy way to know the value of their currency -This app is used for people to have confidence knowing the value of their currency rather than be scammed

 # Demo